MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/10/devtools-118.md

 ---
 title: What's new in DevTools (Microsoft Edge 118)
-description: "DevTools defaults to no throttling.
+description: "DevTools defaults to no throttling instead of offline.
 Updates to the 'Explain console errors/warnings with Copilot in Sidebar' experiment.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual